netgen/local-development-setup/nginx/ssl/README.md

-# Generate server SSL certificate
+# Generate SSL certificates

-Here you will generate SLL certificate for your server, together with Root Certificate Authority certificate.
-You will register Root Certificate Authority certificate in the operating system Root Certificate Store, so that any newly generated server certificate gets automatically validated by the browser.
+Here you will generate SLL certificates for your NGINX server.
+This is not about generating a self-signed certificate - you will generate both Root Certificate Authority (RCA) and server certificates.
+RCA certificate will be registered in the operating system's Root Certificate Store (RCS), so that any additionally generated server certificates get automatically validated by the browser without defining exceptions or using extra configuration.

-First write down your chosen password in `password.txt` in case you need to regenerate server certificate later on.
+Start with writing down your chosen password in `password.txt` in case you need to generate new server certificate using the same RCA later on.

-**Step 1**: Create Root Certificate Authority certificate and its private key with your chosen password:
+**Step 1**: Create RCA certificate and private key with your chosen password:

 ```bash
 openssl req -x509 -new -keyout root.key -out root.crt -config root.conf